How do I surrender an animal to you?

 distraught family looking for the found pet!

-You can notify us that you have found an animal by completing our online Found Animal Report or by sending us an email.
+You can notify us that you have found an animal by sending us an email.
 As well, advertise in the free ‘found’ section of the newspaper, put up posters in your neighbourhood and bring the animal to our shelter or a veterinary clinic to scan for a microchip implant.

-If you are unable to search for or have no luck locating the owner, please bring the animal to the Municipal Animal Shelter at the Peterborough Humane Society.
+If you are unable to search for or have no luck locating the owner, please bring the animal to the Peterborough Humane Society.

-If you have lost an animal, please fill in our handy Lost Animal Report or send us an email.
+If you have lost an animal, please send us an email with your full details, the area the animal was last seen, and a clear description of your pet (attach a picture if possible).
 Please remember that the PHS receives thousands of lost animals every year.
 Submitting a complete lost report will help us to quickly identify some animals.
-If you are able to e-mail a digital picture, this will help us further, but many animals look alike!

 You should first contain the loose dog, put a leash on it if you possibly can.
 If the animal is unapproachable please call 705 745 4722 ext.
 202 or 204 immediately.

 Different regulations apply to dead animals, depending on where the animal was found, and what kind of animal it is.
-If the animal’s owner is not known, and the animal is on public property (such as the street or in a park) 705 742 7777.
-If the animal is on private property, please phone us at 705-745-1386 for instructions.
+If the animal’s owner is not known, and the animal is on public property (such as the street or in a park) Public Works at 705-745-1386.

 The Peterborough Humane Society respects the bond people have for animals, and knows that it continues even when the pet is no longer alive.
 Under no circumstances do we release any animal remains to rendering plants or for medical research.
 The remains are respectfully cremated.